 Explore Funding History of Thumbtack

 In 2010, Thumbtack raised $1.2 million in funding from angel investors.
 Investors include Jason Calacanis, Joshua Schachter, and Scott Banister.
-Later in 2012, the company raised $4.5 million through a Series A round from venture capital funding.
+Later, in 2012, the company raised $4.5 million through a Series A round of venture capital funding.
 In 2013, Thumbtack raised $12.5 million through a Series B round of funding.

 Additionally, Thumbtack raised about $30 million through a Series C round in 2014; funding investors include Tiger Global Management and Sequoia Capital.
-In 2014, the company raised $100 million in a Series D round of venture capital, led by Google Capital.
-Thumbtack in 2015 raised $125 million led by Baillie Gifford of venture capital funding.
-In 2019 the company secured about $120 million in Series H funding; the funding increased the valuation by nearly $1.3 billion.
+In 2014, the company raised $100 million in a Series D round of venture capital led by Google Capital.
+Thumbtack in 2015, raised $125 million led by Baillie Gifford of venture capital funding.
+From the latest funding round, the company has raised a total of $275 million from the series G round.

 Some Amazing Facts and Figures About How Thumbtack Works